unit214/aeternity-hyperchains-initiator/README.md

-# Hyperchains UI
+# Hyperchains Initiator

-This repo contains an user interface that simplifies the process of setting up a custom Hyperchain.
+This repo contains a user interface that simplifies the process of setting up a custom Hyperchain.

 ## Access

-Find a hosted version of the interface over at [hyperchains.ae](https://hyperchains.ae) or feel free to run it on your own machine using the instructions in the following section.
+Find a hosted version of the interface over at [init.hyperchains.ae](https://init.hyperchains.ae/) or feel free to run it on your own machine using the instructions in the following section.

 ## Local development